 School Leader, the official publication of the New Jersey School Boards Association, is published six times a year.
-The magazine is designed to give readers information that will improve their understanding about education policy, school operations, curriculum and educational issues at the state and federal levels.
+The magazine is designed to give readers information that will improve their understanding of education policy, school operations, curriculum and educational issues at the state and federal levels.
 Each issue has a special section that is devoted to a timely topic.
-However, we welcome stories on all education topics.
+However, we welcome stories on all educational topics.

 - School Leader is mailed to 7,500 school board members, business administrators, superintendents, and principals.

 - State and federal government officials, education stakeholders, state organization leaders, university and college libraries, and reporters also receive it.

 - Provide insight into educational issues and trends.

 - Help board members understand their roles and perform more effectively.